BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

 ## Profile our implementation

 You are free to run `profile_full_pipeline_resnet.py` and `profile_full_pipelilne_unet.py` to profile our implementation after switch to `profiling` branch.
 Previous profile reports for these two models are also provided.
+Or, you can check our previous profiling record in file name `performance_summary_model_name.txt`